-Mental disorders are often portrayed in a bad light in media,1 which results in negative stereotypes that have long been ingrained in American culture.
-However, just like physical ailments, mental disorders are an illness, and those who suffer from these need help and support.
+Mental disorders are often portrayed in a bad light in media,1 resulting s in negative stereotypes that have long been ingrained in American culture.
+However, just like physical ailments, mental disorders are an illness, and those who suffer from them need help and support.

-There's certainly a lack of understanding and education on how to cope with mental diseases, because families typically focus on physical health.
-You can manage a cold easily, but when a family member develops a mental illness, you're not really sure what to do.
+There's a large lack of understanding and education on how to cope with mental diseases, as many people typically focus on physical health.

-It's estimated that 54 million Americans are affected with a mental illness in a given year.2 The most common types that you may have heard about are depression, bipolar disorder, anxiety problems and schizophrenia.
-The last one in particular, is probably the most misunderstood.
+It's estimated that 54 million Americans are affected with a mental illness in a given year.2 The most common types that you may have heard about are depression, bipolar disorder, anxiety, and schizophrenia.
+This final illness is probably the most misunderstood.

 Common Misconceptions About Schizophrenia

 There are plenty of misconceptions that surround schizophrenia.
 The examples below are the most prominent ones, which you may already be aware of:3